sendgrid/sendgrid-java/USAGE.md

 Our Marketing Campaigns API lets you create, manage, send, and schedule campaigns.

-Note: In order to send or schedule the campaign, you will be required to provide a subject, sender ID, content (we suggest both html and plain text), and at least one list or segment ID.
+Note: In order to send or schedule the campaign, you will be required to provide a subject, sender ID, content (we suggest both HTML and plain text), and at least one list or segment ID.
 This information is not required when you create a campaign.

 For more information: